DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2030-01-01-elderly_care.md

    - **Overview**: Explain how big data analytics is being used to improve geriatric care by analyzing trends in elderly health, treatment outcomes, and care patterns.
    - **Focus**: How healthcare providers can leverage big data to tailor interventions and optimize elderly care across diverse populations.

-### 5. Remote Monitoring and Elderly Care: How IoT and Big Data are Keeping Seniors Safe
-   - **Overview**: Explore how IoT-enabled devices like wearables, smart home systems, and health monitors are generating big data to remotely monitor elderly individuals.
-   - **Focus**: Real-time data analysis for detecting health emergencies like heart attacks, strokes, or falls, and enabling quick responses.

 ### 6. AI for Personalized Elderly Care: Tailoring Treatment Plans for Seniors
    - **Overview**: Discuss how AI-driven algorithms are personalizing healthcare plans for the elderly based on their medical history, lifestyle, and genetic information.